variantstudios/comscience4help.com/_custom_pages/tools-methods.md

 # Tools & Methods

 Our consultants bring decades of quantitative and qualitative research and evaluation expertise to help you evaluate your communications.
-Depending on your needs, we may use one or more of the methods listed below.
+Depending on your needs, we may use one or more of the methods listed below.&nbsp;

 ---